American Financial Group, Inc.

 Directors are expected to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
 Information and data that are important to the Board’s understanding of the business to be conducted at a Board or committee meeting should generally be distributed to the directors before the meeting, and directors should review these materials in advance of the meeting.
 It is the Company’s goal to disseminate the information and data so required so that it is received three or more business days in advance of a meeting, it being understood that from time to time circumstances will prevent this goal from being attained.

-Directors have full and free access to officers and employees of AFG.
+Directors are provided reasonable access to key senior management regarding any questions or concerns that the Director may have.
 The directors will use their judgment to ensure that any such contact is not disruptive to the business operations of AFG.
-Directors shall have the authority to retain, at AFG’s expense, outside counsel and any other advisors as the directors may deem appropriate in fulfilling their responsibilities.
+Directors, at the direction of the Lead Director, if applicable, shall have the authority to retain, at AFG’s expense, outside counsel and any other advisors as the directors may deem appropriate in fulfilling their responsibilities.

-The board of directors will determine the form and amount of director compensation in accordance with the recommendation of the Corporate Governance Committee.
-The board will conduct an annual review of director compensation.
+The Board will determine the form and amount of director compensation in accordance with the recommendation of the Corporate Governance Committee.
+The Board will conduct an annual review of director compensation.
 The Corporate Governance Committee will consider that directors’ independence may be jeopardized if director compensation and perquisites exceed reasonable and customary levels, if AFG makes substantial charitable contributions to organizations with which a director is affiliated, or if AFG enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.

 Director orientation programs and continuing education programs will be made available to directors at AFG’s expense.
 AFG encourages its directors to participate in a third-party accredited director education program at least each two years.